 How Your Car’s Fuel Injection System Works

 Unless you drive a classic powered by a legacy carburetor system, your car runs on a fuel injection system designed for efficiency, power, clean emissions, and a smooth ride.
 In essence, internal combustion engines mix air with gasoline before sending the mixture into the cylinders.
-Piston compression and sparks fired by the plugs result in combustions and explosions that serve as energy for the power plant and drive train.
+Piston compression and sparks fired by the plugs result in combustions.
+And that is actually what serves as energy for the power plant and drivetrain.

-Electronic fuel injection (EFI) systems were developed for the purpose of eliminating quite a few problems commonly found in the old carburetor systems.
-Your car has an engine control unit (ECU) or module that is constantly being updated with information collected by various sensors; the goal is to always inject the precise amount of fuel required by driving conditions, and this is one of the principles of fuel efficiency because it cuts down on gasoline or diesel evaporating, igniting poorly or being mostly wasted through emissions.
+Electronic fuel injection (EFI) systems were came about for the purpose of eliminating the old problematic carburetor systems.
+Your car has an engine control unit (ECU) or module that is constantly receiving new information from various sensors.
+The goal is to always inject the precise amount of fuel required by driving conditions, and this is one of the principles of fuel efficiency because it cuts down on gasoline or diesel evaporating, igniting poorly or being mostly wasted through emissions.